pyroesp/pyroesp.github.io/_posts/2019-07-07-PlayStation-1-reset-mod.md

 If you use the code as is then the reset button combination is **L2+R2+START+SELECT** for a digital/analog controller and **A+B+TRIGGER** for a GUNCON.

+One thing to note here is that because the controllers are slave devices to the PlayStation, the PS1 won't reset if it freezes as the communication just stops.

 *******************
 <br/>
 ### Video